FreshRSS/FreshRSS/docs/en/admins/06_LinuxInstall.md

 service mysql-server start
 ```

-We will need to configure MySQL.
+We’ll need to configure MySQL.
-**Note:** As you have just installed mysql, there will be no root password; simply hit enter on the first step
+**Note:** As you’ve just installed mysql, there will be no root password; simply hit enter on the first step

 ```sh
 mysql_secure_installation